 “In my films I always wanted to make people see deeply.
 I don’t want to show things, but to give people the desire to see.”

-Seamlessly traversing fiction, documentary and contemporary art, Agnès Varda explored the world with a tireless curiosity for people and the places they inhabit.
+Seamlessly inhabiting the worlds of fiction, documentary and contemporary art, Agnès Varda explored the world with a tireless curiosity for people and places.

 Born in Brussels in 1928 to a Greek father and Belgian mother, her family relocated to France during the Occupation.
 With the exception of a few brief stints in America, Paris was the city she called home until her passing on March 29, 2019.

 As a young woman Agnès studied philosophy at the Sorbonne and art history at Ecole du Louvre.
 Photography was her first medium and taking Santa pictures at Galleries Lafayette her first job!